PatrickHoward/PatrickHoward/README.md

 Feel free to take a look at my [Resume](https://www.icloud.com/iclouddrive/06Kp1PSRpwh-xFHn6TrXHAkVw#PMHResume%5FPublic)

 ### 📦 Projects
+#### [The Grip of Madness](https://gripofmadness.com) - Eldritch horrors from alternate dimensions are opening portals into our plane of existence for reasons unknown.
+It is up to you and your band of friends to close them.
+Fend off otherworldly beasts, gather clues, and perform the ritual.
+But be warned, the madness may lead to a member of your team to turn traitorous.
+The world rests in your hands.
+Complete the ritual, before its too late!
+Built at [RustBit Studio](https://rustbit.com)
-#### Crimson Court (Website WIP) - A backstabbing card game with a secret timer!
+#### Crimson Court - A backstabbing card game with a secret timer built at [RustBit Studio](https://rustbit.com)!
 I'll be taking care of development and seeing it from inception all the way to a completed game.
 Planned targets are for Windows, Mac, Linux, iOS, and Android.
 Game design by [BKGameDesign](https://github.com/BKGameDesign) and art by [LexyAlfman](https://github.com/lexyalfman)!
 #### [Deckforge](https://Deckforge.com) - Deckbuilding card game that has customizable card-art.
 I helped in ~~improving~~ rewriting the existing codebase from the ground up for multiplayer
 #### [Plumber](https://github.com/PatrickHoward/plumber) - Quick little tool I'm hacking together right now to help streamline pushing builds to Steam.
 #### [Strife.Engine](https://github.com/Strife-AI/Strife.Engine) - 2D Game engine built and optimized for machine learning and artifiical intelligence!
 Built with [Strife AI](https://github.com/Strife-AI)